-Not only is data unification a challenge, ensuring that data is governed and secure is of pressing importance, especially as new laws and regulations are enforcing companies to handle customer data responsibly.
+Not only is data unification a challenge, ensuring that data is governed and secure is of pressing importance, especially as new laws and regulations are enforcing companies to recognize data ethics and handle customer data responsibly.

 The current COVID-19 crisis is another example of how sensitive customer or patient data can be.
 It’s important that companies have a solid data management and operations foundation to address unforeseen needs during times of crisis.